bitleak/lmstfy/README.md

 GET /api/:namespace/:queue/peek
 ```

-NOTE: Peek can't return the job data if its ttl expired.
+NOTE: Peek will return the job with ttl 0 and null data if its ttl expired.

 #### Response